 About our partners

-This project was co-developed with our industry partners Wakatū Incorporation and SRW Laboratories Ltd.
+This project was co-developed with Wakatū Incorporation and SRW Laboratories Ltd.

 Wakatū Incorporation is owned by 4,000 Māori families who descend from the traditional landowners of Nelson, Motueka and Golden Bay.
 They have interests in aquaculture and high-value natural products.
 For this project they are supplying the seaweed biomass and will carry out the biodiversity study on their marine farms, covering Stewart Island to the Marlborough Sounds.
 Finally, they will proactively take-up results of the research and help to commercialise them.